Global Health and Electives

 We have many faculty who role model and mentor residents for service.
 They are involved in supporting local, national and international service projects.

 Whenever possible faculty reach out to residents to join them on international trips, not only during elective rotations but also as part of Educational Leave.
 In recent years Drs.
-Huibonhoa, Zuber, Powell, Sklar, Cosca, O’Campo, Weiss, Mirsky, Norrell, Torrente have done work in: Guatemala; Ethiopia; Rwanda; Philippines; Haiti; Honduras; Nicaragua; and Colombia.
-In addition, Dr. Arlene Cosca is the Co-Chief of Volunteerism at Kaiser San Francisco, a role that coordinates the volunteer efforts of the entire hospital community.
+Huibonhoa, Cosca, O’Campo, Weiss, Mirsky, Norrell, and Torrente have done work in: Guatemala; Ethiopia; Rwanda; Philippines; Haiti; Honduras; Nicaragua; and Colombia.